EU and China approve major investment deal | DW | 30.12.2020

-Leaders of EU and China have tentatively approved an investment pact that Brussels hopes will open up lucrative opportunities despite concerns about Beijing's rights record.
+Leaders of EU and China have tentatively approved an investment pact that Brussels hopes will open up lucrative opportunities despite concerns about Beijing's record on human rights.

 The EU on Wednesday agreed a multi-billion-euro investment deal with China amid criticism about the country's human rights record.